zanaptak/TypedCssClasses/sample/FableTailwind/README.md

 ## Managing the generated CSS file

-Note that the `generated.css` file is not the final CSS that ships with deployed versions of your app, it is only the design-time reference.
+Note that the `tailwind-generated.css` file is not the final CSS that ships with deployed versions of your app, it is only the design-time reference.
 The final CSS gets regenerated and bundled separately each time you perform a build.

-If you change any CSS generation options in `tailwind.config.js` or `source.css`, you must make sure to update the `generated.css` file so that the design-time reference accurately reflects the new configuration.
-Otherwise, you could end up in a situation where your application successfully compiles against an outdated `generated.css` file, but contains incorrect class names that will fail to resolve at runtime against a differently-configured bundle.
+If you change any CSS generation options in `tailwind.config.js` or `tailwind-source.css`, you must make sure to update the `tailwind-generated.css` file so that the design-time reference accurately reflects the new configuration.
+Otherwise, you could end up in a situation where your application successfully compiles against an outdated `tailwind-generated.css` file, but contains incorrect class names that will fail to resolve at runtime against a differently-configured bundle.

-To assist with keeping `generated.css` up to date, the package.json file defines the command `npm run css` that you can run manually at any time.
+To assist with keeping `tailwind-generated.css` up to date, the package.json file defines the command `npm run css` that you can run manually at any time.
 Additionally, the build and watch scripts provided in this sample always run this as a prebuild step.